-Trump and Abe aim to lessen tension over trade and North Korea

-West Palm Beach, Florida (CNN)President Donald Trump is opening up his Florida estate to Japanese Prime Minister Shinzo Abe on Tuesday for a summit both men hope can smooth over differences on North Korea and trade.
+Trump says 5 locations are being considered for Kim Jong Un meeting

+"People don't realize the Korean War has not ended.
+It's going on right now," Trump said.

+Trump's comments on North Korea occurred inside his ornate, gold-leafed ballroom at Mar-a-Lago.
+It's the second time Trump has welcomed Abe to his Florida club, and the two men plan to "sneak out," as Trump put it to reporters, for a round of golf Wednesday.

-It's the second time Trump has welcomed Abe to Mar-a-Lago.
-In February last year, the two men conferred on the dining patio after North Korean leader Kim Jong Un had ordered the test launch of an intermediate-range ballistic missile.
-Fourteen months later, Trump is preparing for talks with Kim, leaving Abe feeling sidelined.
+In February last year, the two men conferred on the dining patio after Kim had ordered the test launch of an intermediate-range ballistic missile.
+Fourteen months later, Trump is preparing for talks with Kim, leaving Abe sidelined.

 Japanese officials have signaled Abe will raise his concerns about direct talks during his two-day summit with Trump.
 White House aides say Trump will take those concerns into serious consideration as he prepares for the historic talks with Kim.